luqui10alcaraz-prog/BlesKernOS/README.md

 # BlesKernOS

-BlesKernOS is an experimental 32-bit operating system written from scratch in x86 Assembly and C.
+BlesKernOS is an 32-bit operating system written from scratch in x86 Assembly and C.

 It features a custom bootloader, a protected-mode kernel, a graphical desktop environment, a FAT filesystem, native applications, and an experimental Doom port.